 A representative sample of some of the cases Dave has handled that resulted in significant decisions includes:

 Reliance v.
 Knowles, which was the first decision in the country from a state’s highest court barring a products liability action based upon a waiver of subrogation clause in a construction contract.

 David served 12 years in the Army and National Guard concluding his career as the Company Commander of the 133rd Engineer Battalion’s Company B in South Portland.
-He enjoys coaching and serves on the board of directors for Portland Bayside Little League, Portland Youth Football and Back Bay Lacrosse.
-He was recently recognized as volunteer of the year by Portland Little League.
+He enjoys coaching and served on the board of directors for Portland Bayside Little League, Portland Youth Football and Back Bay Lacrosse.
 He is also a Junior Achievement volunteer and an Odyssey of the Mind coach.
 He co-founded the Back Cove Neighborhood Association and served as president.

 Admitted to Practice

 - U.S. District Court, District of Maine